 This is especially true when you’re early in your career.
 In your first couple of jobs, you’ll learn a lot about what fits you best, and this will probably let you significantly improve your thinking about which long-term paths are best.

-So long as you keep taking these sensible next steps — jobs that give you career capital, and help you learn about what fits you best, and that steadily have more and more impact — then you’ll build a good career over time.
+So long as you keep taking these good next steps — jobs that give you career capital, help you learn about what fits you best, and that steadily have more and more impact — then you’ll build a good career over time.

 In other words, it’s possible to work forwards from the opportunities that happen to present themselves, and by taking steps that put you in a generally better position, even if you’re not sure how it’ll all work out eventually.

-Moreover, this approach can be very useful, because the specific opportunities vary so much within a path.
+This step-by-step approach can work well, because the specific opportunities vary so much within a path.
 For instance, if you apply to jobs in a broad path like “AI policy”, some of the specific positions you’ll find will be far better than others, because there’s so much variation among specific roles, organisations and teams.